Alonso-del-Arte/currency-demo/README.md

 comes with a lot of information for internationalization, such as what a currency is called in several different locales.

+The International Organization for Standardization (ISO) provides 3-letter codes and 3-digit zero-padded numeric codes for each currency recognized by the organization.
+These are listed in ISO-4217.
+For example, the euro has the 3-letter code EUR and the 3-digit 978, and the United States dollar has the codes USD and 840.

+From what I've seen, the 3-letter codes are far more popular than the 3-digit codes.
+Both codes are available for a `Currency` instance through the functions `getCurrencyCode()` and `getNumericCode()` (the latter was added in Java 7).

 But an instance of `Currency` still needs an instance of another type to represent a specific amount of that currency, such as, for example, 20&euro;.
 For general purpose uses, which could involve interest rate calculations, the